How to help those affected by the Myanmar earthquake

 By CNN Impact Your World

 (CNN) — A 7.7 magnitude earthquake struck Myanmar on Friday causing mass destruction.
-More than 1600 people are dead and authorities expect that number to rise.
+At least 1700 people are dead and thousands more injured.

 The earthquake is the most powerful to strike Myanmar in over a century, according to the United States Geological Survey (USGS).